sanjaybhardwaj01/boot-sample/README.md

   Imp - Postgres DB used for running this example.
 Refer DB folder for DML and DDL operations

+  The sample project model is influenced by [Jhipster](https://jhipster.github.io/).

   ## Running the project

   Following maven command will launch the API's